-All staff must follow Treloar's Behaviour and Sanctions Policy and the Restraint Policy.
+All staff must follow Treloar's Behaviour & Emotional Support Policy and the Restraint Policy, whilst also having regard to any training or policies regarding School or College rules, including the School and College Student Charters.

 Sexual Conduct

 Any sexual behaviour by a member of staff with or towards a student (adult or child) is unacceptable.
 It is an offence for a member of staff in a position of trust to engage in sexual activity with a student under 18 years of age and sexual activity with a student of any age will be a matter for criminal and/or disciplinary procedures.